rednblkx/HAP-ESPHome/README.md

       nfc_id: nfc_spi_module
 ```

-## Support
+## Support & Contributing

+If you wish to contribute with a feature or a fix, a PR will be most welcomed

-If you found this project helpful, make sure to star the repository ⭐ and if you wish to buy me a coffee, consider sponsoring on [GitHub](https://github.com/sponsors/rednblkx).
+The best way to support the work that i do is to :star: the repository but you can also buy me a :coffee: if you wish by sponsoring me on [GitHub](https://github.com/sponsors/rednblkx).

+## Credits

+[@kormax](https://github.com/kormax) - Homekey NFC protocol [research](https://github.com/kormax/apple-home-key), [ECP](https://github.com/kormax/apple-enhanced-contactless-polling) and [PoC](https://github.com/kormax/apple-home-key-reader)

+[@kupa22](https://github.com/kupa22) - [Documenting](https://github.com/kupa22/apple-homekey) the HAP part for the Homekey

 ## License